-Gatto’s most recent work, Los Angeles’s Little Italy presents a history of the city’s vibrant Italian enclave during the 100-year period following the arrival of the city’s first Italian pioneer in 1827.
+Gatto’s work, Los Angeles’s Little Italy presents a history of the city’s vibrant Italian enclave during the 100-year period following the arrival of the city’s first Italian pioneer in 1827.
 While Los Angeles possesses the nation’s fifth-largest Italian population today, little is known about its Italian history, which has been examined by only a handful of historians over the past 70 years.

 Richly illustrated with over 200 photographs, many of which have never before been published, Gatto captures the essence of the city’s long-forgotten Italian Quarter, where families traded recipes over garden fences and neighbors called to one another in their native tongues.